-When you think you’ve found a Swag Code, navigate to the ‘My Account’ page on the Swagbucks website to find the Swag Code box.
+When you think you’ve found a Swag Code, navigate to the ‘My Account’ page of your Swagbucks account to find the Swag Code box.

 Enter the code into the box (copying and pasting is easiest) and click the ‘Gimme’ button.
 If it’s a legitimate Swag Code and you’ve entered it in enough time, you’ll be instantly credited with extra Swagbucks.
 The size of the reward may differ with each code.

 The redemption of these codes are arguably the easiest way to earn Swagbucks, although you shouldn’t expect to be rewarded too handsomely.
 A typical Swagbucks code redemption will earn you between 1-5 SB.

 How to Find Swag Codes

 The Swagbucks Help Center tells you that Swag Codes can be found anywhere within the Swagbucks network.
 This could include its blog, email newsletter or various social media pages.
-Swag Codes have appeared on Facebook, Twitter, YouTube and Flickr in the past.
+Swag Codes appear on Facebook, Twitter, YouTube, Instagram and Pinterest.

 It’s clear that this concept was a fun incentive to keep followers engaged with Swagbucks’ digital communications.

 Indeed, these codes aren’t always easy to spot.
 Sometimes they’ll be hidden within the copy of the post.
 Perhaps a tweet will read: It’s our 16th anniversary and we are celebrating a “SwaggyBirthday”.
 Long-time followers may instantly recognize this tweet as Swag Code revelation, while new followers may not be as savvy.
 This is all part of the fun.

 However, if you don’t have time to consistently scour the Swagbucks social media pages for promo codes (and who does, really?), there are several shortcuts that allow the codes to come to you.

 Shortcuts to Help You Find Extra Swag Codes

 These are the tools that take the effort out of finding Swag Codes.
 They’re all free and extremely easy to use and will help you earn as many free points possible.

 These shortcuts are all so reliable that you probably only need to choose one.
 However, if you want to make doubly sure that you’re not leaving any Swag Codes unredeemed, you can make use of all of these tools.